 - Class teachers can choose from a wide range of interventions and pedagogical approaches to deliver the curriculum themes and work towards EHCP outcomes.

 The curriculum experiences offered at Castle school are based on National Curriculum principles adapted to individual need.
 Our therapeutic approach allows for variation in, pace, content, level and the method of presentation to ensure that learning experiences are appropriate for all children.
 We work closely with the Multi Agency Teams, our school based therapists and parents to develop personalised learning programmes for students.
-Strong emphasis is placed on the development of life and independence skills to enable pupils to become successful learners, confident individuals, responsible citizens, and be well-prepared for life after school.
+Strong emphasis is placed on the development of life and independence skills to enable pupils to become independent learners, confident communicators, resilient explorers, and be well-prepared for life after school.

 Our core curriculum focuses on developing the four areas of the Education Health and Care plan.
 These are Cognition and Learning, Social Emotional and Mental Health, Sensory, Physical and Life Skills and Communication and Interaction.
 These are underpinned by our therapeutic approach.